1965 American Football League draft

 The 1965 American Football League draft took place on November 28, 1964.
-Held via telephone conference call, it remains the only draft in major professional football history to be held without a central location.
+Held via telephone conference call, it remained the only draft in major professional football history to be held without a central location until the 2020 NFL draft.
 The NFL draft was held the same day.

 With the first overall pick, the New York Jets selected quarterback Joe Namath.